 In fact, there's a reason why New York is known as the home of American Pizza – the local pizza joints that continue to innovate.
 From 1937 when Denino's Pizzeria & Tavern opened on Port Richmond Avenue, Staten Island is the synonym for a good pizza crust!

-Thus, crossing the river for Staten Island's delicious cuisine is a must.
-And if you have pizza on your mind, Staten Island will deliver!
+Thus, crossing the river for delicious cuisine is a must.
+And if you have pizza on your mind, the island will deliver!

-Staten Island's pizza tradition started developing years ago when thriving Italians populated the island and New York City in general.
+The pizza tradition here started developing years ago when thriving Italians populated the island and New York City in general.

 As the legend goes, an exiled Italian general and patriot Giuseppe Garibaldi lived there in the 1850s, and he brought his ways and passions with him.
 A century later, in 1964, Verrazano-Narrows Bridge opened, and many Italian Americans moved from Brooklyn to Staten Island.